Dragon Age: Inquisition: Development

 Development for Dragon Age: Inquisition began in 2011.
 BioWare's biggest single-player video game at the time of its release, development for the project revolved around five core "design pillars": "story", "characters", "open world", "choices", and "personalise".
 The central idea for the game, namely that there would be an institution inspired by the historical Inquisition and the player character would be its leader, was intended originally to be the follow-up to Dragon Age: Origins, though its progress was halted completely when EA forced BioWare to rush the development of Dragon Age II.
 Conception of the game began in 2011; production began in 2012.
 Initially, the team had the choice to revisit Jade Empire (2006), or create a new intellectual property (IP).
 However, they were content to develop a new installment in the Dragon Age franchise as they believed it had more "pull" and consumer "awareness" than Jade Empire, and recognized that creating a new IP would be too large an undertaking.
 David Gaider returned as the game's lead writer, while Mike Laidlaw and Mark Darrah served as its creative director and executive producer, respectively.
 Jeremie Voillot and Michael Kent served as joint audio directors of Inquisition, reprising their similar roles from Dragon Age II.

+The game cost "tens of millions" of dollars to develop.
+More than 200 people worked on it, including eight writers, 70 artists, 75 game-testers, and more than 30 actors.